 There is no denying that both devices can be a great choice when it comes to controlling the sounds associated with snoring.
 Both have received numerous praises from snoring suffers from around the world.
 So which one is better?
 How do you decide which one to purchase?

 Overall, the two are very similar in nature and are even constructed from the same material.
-They both preform the same function, are comfortable to wear and easy to clean.
+They both perform the same function, are comfortable to wear and easy to clean.
 Making a decision can be difficult when you are comparing two very similar products side by side.

 The first thing to consider is availability.
-In some instances one may find it difficult to locate a distributor who will ship these products to their particular country.
+In some instances, one may find it difficult to locate a distributor who will ship these products to their particular country.
 While there are a number of reasons why this can be a challenge, the most common reason has to do with law restrictions from one country to another.
-In the Untied States, Canada, and the UK you should not have an issue ordering either device.
+In the United States, Canada, and the UK you should not have an issue ordering either device.

 Personally, I’ve tried both the GMSS and AveoTSD and found both to be equally comfortable and effective.
 While not affecting comfort, the Aveo was however noticeably thicker in comparison to the GMSS.